Premarket Trading: Key Takeaways

 Look for Forced Liquidations on Margin Calls

 This can land traders in potentially bad positions when the market opens.
-If they’re overleveraged and then the margin changes, they might face an unexpected liquidation.
-Don’t let it happen to you.
+If you’re overleveraged and the margin changes, you might be forced to exit the trade.

 Watch for Stock Halts

-A trading halt is a temporary halt on trading, either in one exchange or across the board in several exchanges at once.
+A trading halt is a temporary halt on trading.

-Usually, trading halts happen for a few reasons, including the anticipation of news announcements, regulatory issues, or due to the need to correct imbalances in orders.
-If a trading halt occurs, orders may be canceled.
+Trading halts happen for a few reasons.
+These can include news announcements, regulatory issues, or order imbalances.
+If a trading halt occurs, orders could be canceled.